mdelsole/Haskell-Guide/README.md

 One final note for those curious: we *could* in fact do what monads do without them.
 It'd just be a lot more difficult.

-# Making a Program
+# Making a Full Haskell Program

 Now that we've covered the basics, I'm going to start picking up the pace a little for this tutorial.
 Simple syntax stuff is easily google-able.
 More complex stuff is not.

 The best way to learn is to build something.
 For the second half of this tutorial, we're going to build an actual large-scale program in Haskell.

 There's an old language called "Forth" that no one has ever really used.
 We will be building a miniature version of it in Haskell.
 That's right, we'll be making our own programming language!
 Why?
 It will force us to cover most fundamental aspects of Haskell.
 That, and I couldn't think of anything better to do.
+Let's go!

+## Setting up

+Maybe you remember how to run a program in Haskell from earlier, or maybe you don't.
+Either way, I'll walk through it again.

+First, create a folder that will be where we'll store the program files.
+Navigate to the folder in terminal using ```cd```.

+Then, boot up any text editor you want.
+I'll be using sublime, but it really doesn't matter.
+If you hate yourself, you can even use nano.
+We're going to want to have both the terminal and the text editor open next to each other for quick and easy compilation.

+In your text editor, create a new file called ```Main.hs```.
+Recall that ```.hs``` is the extension for haskell files.

+Then use that ```ghc filename.hs```.
+Then, it can be run like any other program using ```./filename```.